 A key component to the uniqueness of this annual celebration is the team’s uniforms — the culmination of nearly a year’s worth of work behind the scenes from several different departments that allows the uniforms to shine.

 “I think the thing that probably would surprise most people is that we do the design work in-house,” says Emma Schneider, who served as director of #Brand design and created the 2021 and 2022 uniforms.
 “That’s one of the things that make it really special.
 It’s been my favorite project to work on, far and away.
 I just love seeing the whole thing start from this one concept and explode to touch every creative department within UCF, and then all the graphics and merchandising roll out that follows.
 As a designer, it’s the project that has everything in it and that makes it really rewarding.”

 In previous years, the theme has been inspired by various milestones: the 50th anniversary of the moon landing.
 The space shuttle.
-This year is a nod to deep space and exoplanets.
+The 2022 uniforms are a nod to deep space and exoplanets.
 Integral to the design is exoplanet UCF 1.01, a discovery made 10 years ago by UCF alumni Kevin Stevenson ’12PhD and Nate Lust ’07 ’14PhD along with UCF Pegasus Professor Joseph Harrington.

 #Content designer Josh Brdicko is originally from Iowa and has had a creative drive for as long as he can remember.
 When his dad brought home NCAA Football 06 one day, Brdricko and his twin brother spent the first two hours “playing” the video game by creating teams — color schemes, jersey designs, logos.

 He was drawn to UCF when he saw the first SpaceU uniform in 2018.
 He says it was a professional goal to work with the brand and he got to live out that dream after getting hired in 2021 and collaborating this year with Schneider.